kennedyjustin/BolusGPT/README.md

 TODO:
 - Test
-  - More curl testing
   - New Session
-  - All aspects of dosing
 - Document here in readme
 - Get OpenAPI spec - document exact use cases (onboarding, dosing, confirm dosing, getting nutrition, etc.)
 - Auth